suraj-patel-github/levo-assignment-solution/README.md

     "levo import --spec ./openapi.yaml --application ShoppingApp"
         (no --service), the schema is versioned at the application level.

-    Summary :-
+Summary:
 The CLI provides a local OpenAPI file (--spec), identifies where it belongs (--application, optionally --service), and our backend stores and versions it.
 Later, when tests are run (levo test), our backend must serve back the latest correct schema for that app/service pair.

 sql table -> CREATE TABLE schemas (